smullins7/code-examples/blog-site/README.md

 # TODO

-1. Add user login
+1. Add auth to all write endpoints
-2. add audit/history
-3. add tags to posts by author
+2. Frontend should conditionally show buttons based on auth
+3. Frontend should display user names for posts and comments
+4. audit log/history